 You take great care of your customers, and we love working with you.”– Peggy, Tualatin

-Nine years ago, we made a big decision: to leave our comfortable corporate lives behind and embark on a new journey together.
+More than a decade ago, we made a big decision: to leave our stressful but comfortable corporate lives behind and to embark on a new journey together.
 Caroline attended and graduated from culinary school, we got married, and then we took a year off to travel the world and to think about the future and our role in it.

 By the end of 2008, our vision became clear and a new company was born.
 Verdura Culinary Gardens was conceived as a way to combine our many years of organic gardening experience with our culinary expertise to help people eat better and live more sustainably.
 Our goal: to bring simplicity and productivity to new and experienced vegetable gardeners by providing valuable knowledge, services and products.

 Verdura, by the way, means “vegetable” in Italian and Spanish, as well as Portuguese.

 Since then, our small company grew steadily in Portland, even with the tough economic times we all endured in recent years.
 (Some have argued that we grew precisely because of tough times.)
 In five growing seasons, we installed 273 raised beds for 113 clients, resulting in more than 7,900 square feet of intensively planted gardens producing nearly year-round.
 Our local services expanded to include planting fruit trees and berry bushes, and we developed new products like a cold frame to further extend our Pacific Northwest growing season.